The Case of the Bloody Iris: Plot

 Mizar returns to her apartment, where she is drowned in the bathtub by the killer.
 In the morning, police commissioners Enci and Renzi investigate the murder.
 Mrs. Moss is interviewed as a witness.
 At the crime scene, a love letter is found.

 To entice them to star in his advertisements, Andrea sublets Mizar’s now-vacant apartment to Jennifer and Marilyn.
-He joins them for dinner and is disturbed by the sight of Jennifer cutting her finger, revealing his blood phobia.
+He joins them for dinner and is disturbed by the sight of Jennifer cutting her finger, revealing his fear of blood.
 On his way out of the building afterwards, Andrea is confronted by Adam, who tells him Jennifer can’t belong to anyone else.

-Close to dawn, the killer enters the apartment by the balcony and wraps their hands around Jennifer’s throat, but flees when she screams.
-Marilyn thinks she imagined the encounter.
+Close to dawn, the killer enters the apartment by the balcony and wraps their hands around Jennifer’s throat, but flees when she awakens and screams.
+Marilyn thinks she dreamed the encounter.
 The next morning at the drugstore, they meet their neighbor Sheila Issacs, who lives with the Professor, her father.

 Andrea is interviewed by the police as a potential suspect.
 Enci orders Renzi to keep watch on him.
-Jennifer finds a crushedplant near her door and enters the apartment, where Adam attacks her.
-She manages to escape and call Andrea.
+Jennifer finds an iris near her door and enters the apartment, where Adam attacks her.
+She escapes and calls Andrea.
 The two go out to eat and take a walk in a park, being followed by Renzi.

-Jennifer returns to the apartment that night to find the killer waiting, who attempts to kiss her.
+Jennifer returns to the apartment that night to find the killer waiting.
 She hits them with a lamp and runs to Sheila’s apartment for help.
 When they go back together, the killer is gone.
-Marilyn arrives and finds a blood-soaked iris on the floor before opening a closet and discovering Adam, who's been stabbed to death.
+Marilyn arrives and finds the blood-soaked iris on the floor before opening a closet and discovering Adam, stabbed to death.

-Jennifer tells Enci and Renzi about the cult and they assure her she will not be charged in Adam’s death, blaming the murder on the masked killer.
-Later, she thinks she hears Mrs. Moss talking to a man in the apartment next door, but Marilyn thinks she is imagining it.
+Jennifer tells Enci and Renzi about the cult and they assure her she will not be charged in Adam’s death.
+Later, she thinks she hears Mrs. Moss talking to a man in the apartment next door.
 A handwriting sample test comes back on Mizar's love letter, revealing it to have been sent by Sheila.
 Enci interviews her, and she comes out as a lesbian (she was also the one who hired Luna at the beginning of the film).